'It is unacceptable that those working to keep their community safe should be targeted in this way'

-Two people arrested after police officers injured and a GAA pitch damaged during vehicle pursuit in Coalisland
+Coalisland: two people charged in relation to a vehicle pursuit during which police officers were injured and a GAA pitch damaged

-Damage was also caused to a GAA pitch and a PSNI vehicle during the incident.
+A 36-year-old man has been charged with criminal damage and a number of driving offences, including dangerous driving and driving while unfit through drink or drugs.
+He is due to appear before Dungannon Magistrates Court today (Friday, October 3).

+Meanwhile, a 29-year-old woman has also been charged with a number of driving offences including dangerous driving, and cruelty to children.
+She is due to appear before Dungannon Magistrates Court on Wednesday, October 22.

 "A police vehicle was also damaged during today’s pursuit and had to be recovered as a result, which also impacts upon the local community.